codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 2. When its turned off, the user that runs a pipeline cannot use this integration.
 In both cases, the user cannot decrypt the token used in Git integration with CLI or API.

->Important note: The credentials will be shared only to clone repos using an official git-clone step
+>Important note: The credentials will be shared only to clone repos using an official git-clone step.

 ## GitHub-App